 3 Proven Ways to Double Your Money

-But while it might sound like a too-good-to-be-true gimmick, there are legitimate ways that you can double your money without taking any unnecessary risks, winning the lottery, or striking gold.
+Everyone is interested in doubling their money.
+But while it might sound like a too-good-to-be-true gimmick, there are legitimate ways that you can double your money without taking unnecessary risks, winning the lottery, or striking gold.

-You can either invest it in tax-advantaged retirement accounts, such as a 401(k) or IRA, or you can invest your money in taxable brokerage accounts.
-If you buy passively-managed index funds (a fund that mimics a general index, such as the S&P 500), your investment will perform as well as the overall economy does.
+You can invest it in tax-advantaged retirement accounts, such as a 401(k) or IRA, or you can invest your money in taxable brokerage accounts.

-From 1990 through 2010, the S&P 500 returned 9 percent per year over a long-term annualized average.
+From 1990 through 2017, the S&P 500 averaged about a 10 percent annualized return on investment.
 That means that in any given year, stocks may have risen or fallen.
-However, if you stayed invested throughout that 20-year timespan, and you reinvested all of your gains automatically, you would have earned, on average, roughly 9 percent a year.
+However, if you stayed invested throughout those 27 years, and you reinvested all of your gains, you would have earned roughly 10 percent per year.

-By spending less than you earn, investing those savings into an index fund that tracks the S&P 500, and reinvesting your gains, you can double your money roughly every eight years, assuming the stock market performs as it did during the 1990 through 2010 historic timespan.
+By spending less than you earn, investing in an index fund that tracks the S&P 500, and reinvesting your gains, you can double your money roughly every seven years, assuming the stock market performs as it did during the 1990 through 2017 time period.

 Your mix of stocks and bonds should reflect your age, goals, and risk tolerance.
 If you don’t fit the profile of somebody who should be heavily invested in equities, such as S&P 500 index funds, you can look to bonds to double your money.

-If your bonds return 5 percent on average every year, then according to the Rule of 72, you will be able to double your money every 14.4 years.
+If your bonds return 5 percent on average every year, according to the Rule of 72 you can double your money every 14.4 years.

-That might sound disheartening after you’ve just heard about investors who can double their money in eight years, but remember, investing is a little bit like driving on a highway.
+That might sound disheartening compared with doubling your money in seven years, but remember that investing is a bit like driving on a highway.
 Both fast drivers and slow drivers will ultimately reach their destination.
-The only difference is the amount of risk that they take on to do it.
+The difference is the amount of risk they assume to do so.

-It's true that driving is always risky, just as investing is always risky.
-But certain investments expose you to higher levels of risk than others, just as disobeying the speed limit exposes you to greater risk than obeying the speed limit.
+Driving is always risky, just as investing is always risky, but certain investments expose you to higher levels of risk than others, just as disobeying the speed limit exposes you to greater risk than obeying the speed limit.

-If your employer matches the contributions into your 401(k), you have the easiest, most risk-free method of doubling your money available at your disposal.
+If your employer matches your 401(k) contributions, you have the easiest, most risk-free method of doubling your money at your disposal.
 You will get an automatic increase on every dollar that you put in up to your employer match.

+For example, if your employer matches 50 cents for every dollar that you put in up to 5 percent of your pay.
 You are getting a guaranteed 50 percent "return" on your contribution.
-That is the only guaranteed return in the world of investing.
+That is one of the only guaranteed returns in the world of investing.

 If your employer doesn’t match your 401(k), don’t despair.
-Remember that you still get tax advantages by contributing to your retirement account.
-Even if your employer doesn't match your contribution, the government will still subsidize a portion of it by giving you either a tax-deferral upfront or a tax-exemption down the road (depending on whether you use a Traditional or a Roth account respectively).
+You still get tax advantages by contributing to your retirement account.
+Even if your employer doesn't match your contribution, the government will still subsidize a portion by giving you either a tax-deferral up front or a tax-exemption down the road, depending on whether you use a Traditional or a Roth account respectively).